 The video below describes a cognitive behavioural therapy (CBT) approach for insomnia - all in 7 minutes flat!

 The video shows a man - a longtime insomniac - absolutely at his wits' end.
 Within a month of starting the programme he was cured.

 There is now good evidence that talking therapy is an excellent treatment for insomnia (see links below).

 I'd urge you to deal with your insomnia by contacting a therapist who can help you deal with any emotional problems that keep you awake at night.
 This is particularly important if you've been suffering from sleeplessness for over a month.

 You owe it to yourself, but also to your partner - if indeed you are married or in a relationship.
 Your restlessness is very likely to have a negative effect on your partner too.

-You can also speak with an online specialist immediately - right from my site (click the link for further information).
+You can also speak with a professional, licensed therapist - right from my site (click the link for further information).

-I'd also recommend that you make an appointment with your doctor to rule out any physical problems, and then make a decision about what you're going to do to cure your insomnia (it must, of course, include tackling its underlying problems).
+I'd also recommend that you make an appointment with your doctor to rule out any physical problems.
+Then decide what you're going to do to cure your insomnia (it must, of course, include tackling its underlying problems).
 You have plenty of options - so pick whatever you want to try first, and get started right away!

 I really hope this article is of help to you. :-)